 Instructions

-- Pre-heat oven to 400F and line a baking sheet with parchment paper.
+- Preheat oven to 400F and line a large baking sheet with parchment paper.

-- Remove bay leaves from soup and serve immediately with crispy edamame.
+- Remove bay leaves from soup and serve.

 Notes

-- You can peel the pears before roasting, or leave them on for added fibre.
-For a super smooth soup, you should peel the pears.
+- You can peel the pears before roasting or leave them on for added fibre.
+For a super smooth soup, you can peel the pears.

 - If you don’t like your soup thick, just add more broth and/or nut milk.